 For example, the Dementia SMQ has 110 narrow symptoms and 485 broad symptoms.
 This means that any of the 110 narrow symptoms (Creutzfeld-Jacob disease, Korsakov's syndrome, Senility, etc.) will strongly suggest that the patient has dementia, whereas the 485 broad symptoms could indicate dementia, but not necessarily.

 It makes no sense to choose both an SMQ and a symptom term, because the search engine finds records that match ALL requests.
-Therefore, if you choose an SMQ (which implies a particular set of symptom terms) and you also choose a symptom term, then only events that satisfy both requests will be selected.
-If the chosen symptom term is not in the SMQ's list, then no VAERS events will be found, whereas if the chosen symptom term is in the SMQ's list, then the selection of the SMQ is effectively ignored.
+Therefore, if you choose an SMQ (which implies a particular set of symptom terms) and you also choose a symptom term, then only cases that satisfy both requests will be selected.
+If the chosen symptom term is not in the SMQ's list, then no VAERS cases will be found, whereas if the chosen symptom term is in the SMQ's list, then the selection of the SMQ is effectively ignored.

 The Symptom Tree is not a Tree